 Everything started well enough.

-You see, as just about any child of immigrant parents can tell you, our parents came to Canada with a firm idea of the careers that’d make their kids successful—doctors, lawyers, engineers and chartered professional accountants*.
+As just about any child of immigrant parents can tell you, our parents came to Canada with a firm idea of the careers that’d make their kids successful—doctors, lawyers, engineers and chartered professional accountants*.
 A set of jobs with extra schooling and letters behind my name in a world where Drake and The Weeknd can drop out of high school and make millions.

 I mean, I didn’t notice it much back then, but my time in high school massively shifted my perspective, coming out of my shell as a very visible minority as puberty hit (as in one of 3 Black kids in a school of 600!)
 Having everyone automatically know who you are changes you, making you want different things than what you thought you’d wanted all along.
-I sought a life less common, working toward goals that’ve taken years to show value to anyone who’s known me since I was little.
+I sought a life less everyday, working toward goals that’s taken years to show value to anyone who’s known me since I was little.
 I knew excelling at a desk job wouldn’t satisfy me, always wondering what more I could make of my life, never wanting to settle for “good enough”.
-Though others wanted me to drown in the conformed sea of well-formatted spreadsheets and excessively-detailed documentation, I still ached to create and prove that I was more than any degree or résumé could tell you.
+Though others wanted me to drown in the conformed sea of well-formatted spreadsheets and excessively detailed documentation, I still aspired to create and prove that I was more than any degree or résumé could tell you.